hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 > Make your life easy in exploitation sometime it work for others

-> Do not take the exam without  done some buffer over flow test and specially I have done this two lab (take care about them):
+> Do not take the exam without doing some buffer over flow test, take care about this two:
  [brainstorm](https://tryhackme.com/room/brainstorm)
  [offensive-penetration-testing](https://www.cybrary.it/course/offensive-penetration-testing/) « Module 6 »